e-oj/Survey/README.md

 # Survey

-A web app that asks true/false questions and displays the results.
+A web app that asks true/false questions and displays the results. (will be expanded to include user accounts)

 Usage: